 Luckily, there are some really great resources out there if you just can't seem to find all the information you need from the Star Citizen website.

 It should go without saying that the official Star Citizen forums have a plethora of information for players ranging from newborn to veteran.

 The Star Citizen subreddit has a vast amount of collective knowledge to find the answer to just about any question you have.
 Be sure to read the FAQ there before asking anything, however, or they will kill you.

-The team at the Imperial News Network does a great job each week of supplying transcripts and TL;DRs for the latest Star Citizen videos, in addition to providing their own fan-generated content.
+The team at Relay does a great job each week of supplying transcripts and TL;DRs for the latest Star Citizen videos, in addition to providing their own fan-generated content.